gvwilson/thirdbit/src/fiction/iffy/index.md

 A horn blatted as a short blue bus rolled to a stop on the dock.
-It had more nicks and dents than the one that had taken them to see the governor, and the Marines beside it fanned out, moving in random stop-start-sideways anti-patterns generated by their exoskeletons' cores to throw off enemy targeting.
+It had more nicks and dents than the one that had taken them to see the governor.
+The Marines beside it fanned out, moving in random stop-start-sideways anti-patterns generated by their exoskeletons' cores to throw off enemy targeting.